FAQs & Submittal Guides

 Inspections are performed the following business day.
 You may call between 7:00am and 8:00am to speak with your inspector and get an idea of his/her route.
 Inspections must be requested by 4pm.

 Do I need to request a final inspection?

 Yes, all permits of all trade types will require a Final Inspection in order to complete the permitting process.
 Please speak with your inspector or any of the trade chiefs on the order and inspections required for your project.

 Where do I request a Fire Inspection?

 Fire final inspections for Municipal General Building Permits with Miami-Dade County are required for all Commercial and Multi-family projects.
-Log into Miami Dade County at http://egvsys.miamidade.gov:1608/WWWSERV/ggvt/bnzaw960.dia You will need your Miami-Dade County permit number.
+You will need your Miami-Dade County permit number.
 Your “M-number” is the Miami-Dade County process number.
 Use that to find the Permit Number.
-These numbers are separate from City of Doral numbers. **IMPORTANT: New Construction and Renovation inspections with MDFR are performed by a different department at MDFR than the Annual Operating Permit Inspection Department.
+These numbers are separate from City of Doral numbers.
+Links to Miami Dade Fire are available on the CSS Home Page at CSS Portal. **IMPORTANT: New Construction and Renovation inspections with MDFR are performed by a different department at MDFR than the Annual Operating Permit Inspection Department.

 I do not want to make final payment until I know all inspections have been approved.
 How do I find out if all of the required inspections have bee approved?

-You may call the Building Department at 305-593-6700 with your permit number.
+Log in to your CSS Account at CSS Portal.
 In the case where there is a master permit and multiple sub-permits, each master and sub-permit must have an approved final inspection in order to be considered closed.